Semi-automatically optimized calibration of internal combustion engines: Mathematical Problem Description

+of $\dmeasurements$ are called \emph{data points}.
+The final selection of the data points is the result of a cycle of measurements and optimization steps, which are discussed in the sections below.
 We will assume that none of the points in the data set lies on the boundary of any rectangle $\OP_{ft}$.
 In this case, the discretization of the operation field into $k^2$ rectangles partitions $\dmeasurements$ into sets